Professional wrestling strikes: Pounce

 The attacking wrestler runs the ropes to gain momentum before leaping at the opponent with a high shoulder block.
 This variation is usually either preceded by an Irish Whip to an adjacent side of the ring or used to cut-off an opponent already running the ropes, further increasing the move' s impact.
 It was popularized by Monty Brown and named for his Alpha Male gimmick.
 The move is also used by Mojo Rawley, Keith Lee, Lance Archer and Nyla Rose.

 Short-arm shoulder block

-A variation where the wrestler grasps one of the opponent's wrists firmly with both hands and pulls the opponent's arm towards them.
+A variation where the wrestler grasps one of the opponent's wrists firmly with both hands and pulls the opponent's arm toward them.
 From this point on, the attack can be executed one of two ways.
-In one the wrestler rams their shoulder repeatedly against the opponent's own to incapacitate or hurt the arm, setting it up for a submission or as a mean of punishment.
+In one, the wrestler rams their shoulder repeatedly against the opponent's own to incapacitate or hurt the arm, setting it up for a submission or as a mean of punishment.
 Popularized by Diamond Dallas Page and Batista.

 In the other, the wrestler strikes lunging their shoulder against the opponent's chest or chin, then releasing the hold to leave the opponent fall to the mat.
 This maneuver was performed extensively by Beth Phoenix.